 Two-Dimensional and Three-Dimensional Wall-Hung Art

-- No more than three pieces per show are allowed (unless otherwise stated in the Call for Artists)
+- No more than three pieces per show are allowed (unless otherwise stated in the Call for Artists).
+All submissions online will be included in the Virtual Gallery, but there’s no guarantee that all three pieces will be accepted in the Gallery due to space limitations.

 - All paintings and three-dimensional pieces must be signed.
 All photos must be signed either on the print or mat.
 All work must have identification on the back or underneath in the form of an attached business card, or written information.